Zoya Fyodorova: Reunion

-By this time, Zoya's daughter Victoria had moved to live with her father in the United States, gotten married there, and given birth to a son.

 University of Connecticut professor Irene Kirk learned of Victoria's story in 1959 and spent years trying to find Tate in the United States.
 Tate was unaware of having a daughter and of his former lover's arrest and imprisonment.
 When Kirk found Tate in 1973, she carried correspondence between the two back and forth to Moscow.
 In 1974, Tate began a campaign to convince the Soviet government to allow his daughter to travel to see him in the United States.
 Victoria was granted permission and arrived in the United States in March 1975 on a three-month travel visa, and spent several weeks in seclusion in Florida with Tate.
+Victoria married an American during her visit, and thus remained in the United States rather than returning to the USSR.

-Fyodorova travelled to the United States to be with her daughter, Victoria, when her grandson, Christopher, was born in 1976.
-Victoria had married an American and stayed in the United States when she was reunited with her father in 1975.
-On that trip, Zoya Fyodorova was also reunited with her wartime lover, Jackson Tate.
-After that, Zoya Fyodorova also decided to emigrate, but several attempts to obtain documents to leave the USSR failed.
-Nevertheless, according to some reports, in early 1981, she still managed to get the coveted paper; however, Fyodorova was denied an exit visa by the Soviet government to leave the country and visit her daughter.
+In 1976, Fyodorova travelled to the United States to be with Victoria as she had given birth to a son named Christopher.
+The visit also caused Fyodorova to reunite with Tate.
+Upon returning to the Soviet Union, Fyodorova also decided to emigrate to the United States, but several attempts to obtain documents to leave the USSR failed.
+Nevertheless, according to some reports, in early 1981, she had managed to obtain her documents, only for her to be denied an exit visa by the Soviet government to leave the country and visit her daughter.
 The reason they gave was that her daughter had "behaved badly", referring to her book describing her parents' affair, The Admiral's Daughter, previously published in 1979.
-According to one version, Victoria used all her connections in the United States to take her mother out of the USSR.

-They were not destined to meet.
-It seems that Zoya Fyodorova understood that she was in danger.
-During one of the telephone conversations with her daughter, she dropped the phrase “I will be killed soon”, but Victoria did not attach any importance to these words.
+During one of the telephone conversations Zoya had with her daughter, she claimed “I will be killed soon”, although Victoria reportedly did not attach any importance to these words.